SriKrishna134/Family-Food-App/README.md

 - **Home:** The App is designed to be accessible and visually appealing across various devices and screen sizes.

-- **Menu:** I can display my  coding projects with detailed information, including technologies used, project descriptions, and live demo links.
+- **Menu:** It displays while food items which is added on the admin panel side using backend and if the food item is deleted on the admin panel side it is not displayed here.

-- **Sign in:** A dedicated section to showcase my skills and proficiency in different programming languages, frameworks, and tools.
+- **Sign in:** The platform features dedicated Sign-In and Log-In pages that securely store user information, allowing for a seamless login experience without the need to re-enter credentials each time.

 - **Contact** An interactive contact form allowing visitors to reach out to me directly.